 - Remove weeds, heavy mulch, and dense vegetative cover around your home.
 These environments provide voles food and protection from predators.

 - Mowing, spraying with herbicides or tilling grassy areas adjacent to gardens will help prevent an infestation.

-Teachers can find more facts and information on how to get rid of voles to share with the kids in their classrooms at the official NPMA website.
+You can find more kid-friendly facts and information on voles at the official NPMA website.